 The perils of not meeting the standard compliance can not only incur monetary losses for your business; it could also lead to costly lawsuits and/or permanent revocation of your business license.

 Step 5.
-Rent or lease a premium location for your yoga studio
+Rent or lease a premium location

 You must have heard of this business adage many times before, especially in the domain of real estate: there are three most important things you should consider — i) location, ii) location, and iii) location.